Anti-racism and inclusion statement:

-The Department of Theatre and Dance are taking, and will continuously evaluate our actions, to change our culture by:
+The Department of Theatre and Dance is taking, and will continuously evaluate our actions, to change our culture by:

 - Making thoughtful choices for our performance season, guest artist selection, scholarships and curriculum that reflect the students in our program

 - Representing/recognizing all students of varied identities and differences of race, ethnicity, disability, gender, gender identity, sexual orientation, national origin, tribe, and socio-economic status.